Josh-Been/ERL-2021-Workshop-TDM-Python/README.md

 [https://www.electroniclibrarian.org/learn-to-text-data-mine-with-jupyter-notebooks-on-google-colab/](https://www.electroniclibrarian.org/learn-to-text-data-mine-with-jupyter-notebooks-on-google-colab/)

+### About

 This asynchronous and self-paced workshop is organized into 4 sections and 7 videos.
 Use this site for links to all resources referenced in each section and video.
+In the first section, we will briefly introduce a workflow template for text data mining.
+In the second section, we will introduce Google Colab, Jupyter Notebooks, and write our Hello, World script.
+In the third section, we will learn the fundamentals of Python scripting.
+This will encompass two videos.
+In the fourth section, we will begin to leverage what we learned to focus on libraries that provide text data mining utilities.
+This section also contains two videos.
+The final video is a quick summation, mapping what we learned back to the text data mining workflow introduced in the first video.

+There is approximately 2 hours of video content.
+These videos walk you through examples.
+You can watch and pause the video to follow along.
+This will provide the deepest learning and will take the most time.
+Alternatively, you can watch the videos while taking notes and practice later.
+There are absolutely no rules.

+### Office Hours for this Workshop (via Zoom):
+ - Monday, March 29 @ 1:00pm - 1:30pm Central (Roadmapping/ Kick off session)
+ - Thursday, April 1 @ 1:00pm - 2:00pm Central
+ - Thursday, April 8 @ 1:00pm - 2:00pm Central

 **Section 1: Introduction to Text Data Mining**